 Pisani-Ferry has held teaching positions with various universities including Ecole polytechnique in Paris and Université libre de Bruxelles.
 In 2006-2007, he was president of the French economic association.He is a member of the Council of Economic Analysis, an independent advisory body reporting to the French PM.

 Pisani-Ferry’s research interest include economic policy, international macroeconomics and European economics.
-His recent publications include Global Currencies for Tomorrow (with Ignazio Angeloni et al.), forthcoming Bruegel 2011, An Ocean Apart?
+His recent publications include Europe's Growth Problem (and what to do about it), The Euro Crisis and the New Impossible Trinity, Global Currencies for Tomorrow (with Ignazio Angeloni et al.), An Ocean Apart?
 Comparing Transatlantic Responses to the Financial Crisis (editor, with Adam Posen and Fabrizio Saccomanni), Bruegel/Peterson Institute,2011, Economic Policy (with Agnès Bénassy-Quéré, Benoît Coeuré and Pierre Jacquet) Oxford University Press, 2010.

 Born in 1951, Pisani-Ferry was initially trained as an engineer and also holds a Masterin mathematics.
 He holds an advanced degree in economics from the Centre d'études des programmes économiques (CEPE, Paris).

 Pisani-Ferry has regular columns in Le Monde, Handelsblatt, and the Chinese magazine Century Weekly.
 He is a contributor to The Economist’s by invitation blog and to Project Syndicate.